 The Frank V. de Bellis Collection

 In response to the COVID-19 closure of the J. Paul Leonard Library, and corresponding social distancing recommendations, Special Collections and Archives will be providing virtual assistance only from March 17th onward.
-Please contact the email listed below for assistance.
+Please contact Alex Post, Research Assistance and Instruction Librarian, by email at email@example.com, or by phone at (415) 405-5549 for assistance.

 The Frank V. de Bellis Collection is a library-museum of Italian authors and subjects representing the civilization of ancient to modern Italy that form a cultural bridge between California and Italy.
 The de Bellis Collection, which was the first special collection to be donated to the California State University to be housed at the Library at San Francisco State is particularly strong in the areas of history, literature, the fine and applied graphic arts, and music.

 San Francisco, CA 94132

 The core focus of the Frank V. de Bellis Collection has to be its music holdings that include unique manuscripts and unpublished works of the Neapolitan school, first editions of Baroque chamber, instrumental and vocal music, numerous opera scores and libretti, along with antique instruments and sound recordings.
 The de Bellis Collection has over 1,400 librettos that chronicle the literature of opera dating from 1600.
 The de Bellis Audio Collection is a unique cultural resource that chronicles the history of Italy’s recording industry, including recordings from Berliner, Odeon, Cetra, La “Voce del Padrone,” Zonophone and a nearly complete representation of Italian artists from Pathé’s pre-electric output and almost the entire vocal output from Fonotipia.
 The Collection contains a small selection of musical instruments including a Clementi pianoforte manufactured by Muzio Clementi in London, circa 1808-1809.